pkrysztofiak/rxjavafx-tutorial/README.md

 Every source emission is sent on said thread in order.
 After that we call

     observeOn(Schedulers.io())
 It creates kind of Observer which collects all pervious emissions and push them serially on a new thread - RxCachedThreadScheduler.
 After that we switch the thread one more time and finally our emissions get consumed by the Observer.
-Notice that the notion of concurrency does not appear anywhere in the chain, as said before.
+Notice that the notion of concurrency does not appear anywhere in the chain.
 Let's check how the hot Observables behave.
-Example055
+##### Example055
 ```java
 StackPane stackPane = new StackPane();
 Scene scene = new Scene(stackPane, 400, 400);